-Please note that the Mentorship Program should not serve as a tutoring program for specific department-related coursework.
-It is meant to provide general personal and academic development by forming a relationship with a mentor who may or may not be outside of your program discipline.
+NOTE: The Mentorship Program should not serve as a tutoring program for specific department-related academic development.
+It is meant to provide general personal and professional development whilst forming a relationship with a mentor/mentee who may or may not be outside of your discipline and/or department.

-To apply to be a mentee, click here.
+To apply as a mentee, please click here.